Alex2242/embsys/README.md

-        -W | --width WIDTH            Set image width [640] -H | --height HEIGHT          Set image height [480] -S | --syslog                 Use system logger instead of stdout for logging -h | --help                   Print this message
+        -W | --width WIDTH            Set image width [640] -H | --height HEIGHT          Set image height [480] -S | --syslog                 Use system logger instead of stdout for logging -l | --led GPIO_NUM           Use a led to signal that the server is activated -h | --help                   Print this message
 ```